 Residents also have hands-on exposure to minor gyn procedures in their regular clinic sessions.
 They also have opportunity to be assigned to the VFM Colposcopy Clinic, working with family medicine faculty trained in coloposcopy in addition to assigned time in a dedicated OB-Gyn clinic in VFM with Dr. Dara Jolly.

-With recent changes in the sports medicine curriculum at VFM, residents have been given the chance to gain greater skill in musculoskeletal procedures through time spent in the new sports medicine clinic.
-Sports medicine faculty from the Valley Family Medicine Residency program spend dedicated time with the residents at the clinic precepting:
+Sports medicine faculty from the Valley Family Medicine Residency program spend dedicated time with the residents at the clinic precepting musculoskeletal procedures:

 - Joint Injections

 Inpatient procedures in obstetrics, internal medicine, and pediatrics are supervised by either VFM of specialty faculty, with similar written step by step feedback.